Bounds on alternating surgery slopes: Examples and questions

 \subsection{Some knots with no alternating surgeries}

 We use the results of this paper to exhibit two examples of $L$-space knots which do not admit any alternating surgeries.
-Although both are cables of the trefoil, they do not admit alternating surgeries for different reasons; in one case, the the cabling slope is ``too large'' and in the other it is ``too small''. \begin{exam} Let $K$ be the $(2,15)$-cable of $T_{2,3}$.
-Since $S^3_{30}(K)= S^3_{15/2}(T_{3,2})\# L(2,1)$ is an $L$-space, $K$ is an $L$-space knot.
-We will show that this does not admit any alternating surgeries.
-The Alexander polynomial of $K$ is given by
+Although both are cables of the trefoil, they do not admit alternating surgeries for different reasons: in one case, the cabling slope is ``too large" and in the other it is ``too small".